 E-bikes often travel faster than traditional bicycles and weigh twice as much.
 In a sense, they’re like other vehicles on the road.

 Therefore, you run the risk of getting a severe injury.
 Common injuries associated with an e-bike accident include:

 Bird scooters, for example, don’t have seat belts, so it’s easy for someone to become severely injured.
-Those physical injuries often lead to lost wages, medical expenses, and more.
+Those physical injuries often lead to lost wages and medical expenses.